aeternity/protocol/node/api/channels_api_usage.md

 connections.
 To learn more about channels and their life cycle see [the doc](/channels/README.md).

 In each channel there are two WebSocket client parties.
 For each channel, a new WebSocket connection is opened.
 Once the channel is opened - participants are equal in every regard.
 They have different roles while opening and we have names for them - `initiator` and `responder`.
 For short we will call them _the parties_.

 There are two basic types of interaction: persisted connection events and HTTP API calls.

+Although no off-chain transactions consume gas nor require fees, all on-chain transactions come with a fee.
+The value of the fee can be set by the client that initiates the action, ex. a deposit.
+If not provided, the FSM will calculate it for the client: it will multiply the minimum gas required for the transaction by the node's setting for `min_miner_gas_price`.
+Note that using the `min_miner_gas_price` could be too low or too high according to dynamically changing miner expectations for gas price.

 ### WebSocket life cycle
 These are used for the scenario when all parties behave correctly and as